-One of the reasons we went to South Africa in September, is because we wanted to go during whale season.
-Every year, there's a large whale migration from Antarctica to the warmer waters around South Africa with whales coming so close to the shores you can even spot them from land.
+One of the reasons we went to South Africa in September, is because we wanted to go during whale watching season.
+Every year, whales migrate from Antarctica to the warmer waters around South Africa coming so close to the shores you can even spot them from the land.

-The best time for whale watching in South Africa is from June until October, though whale watching season starts as early as May and lasts until November.
+Whale watching in South Africa is best between June and November, though the whale watching season starts as early as May.
 Peak calving season is in July and August.

-The three types of whales that are most often spotted in South Africa are the southern right whale, the humpback whale and the Bryde whale.
+The three types of whales that are most often spotted in South Africa are the southern right whale, the humpback whale and Bryde's whales.
 Orcas aren't uncommon either.

 - Where is the best whale watching in South Africa?